-Changes in grand prize investments for the years ended June 30, 2011 and 2010, consisted of the following:
+Changes in grand prize investments for the years ended June 30, 2012 and 2011, consisted of the following:

-Fair value-June 30, 2009 308,342,000

-Purchases 8,945,000

-Payments to grand prize winners (34,483,000)

-Investments sold -

-Interest earned on current-year maturities 13,807,000

-Change in fair value 10,024,000

-Fair value-June 30, 2010 \$ 306,635,000

-Purchases Payments to grand prize winners Investments sold 10,492,000 (35,253,000)

-Interest earned on current-year maturities Change in fair value 13,023,000 (7,009,000)

-Fair value-June 30, 2011 \$ 287,888,000
+Purchases Payments to grand prize winners 10,492,000 (35,253,000) Investments sold Interest earned on current-year maturities Change in fair value 13,023,000 (7,009,000) Fair value-June 30, 2011 \$ 287,888,000 Purchases Payments to grand prize winners Investments sold 2,829,000 (35,753,000) Interest earned on current-year maturities Change in fair value 12,069,000 23,881,000 Fair value-June 30, 2012 \$ 290,914,000 all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
+As of June 30, 2012, all deposits are considered insured.

 Custodial credit risk for Deposits-Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-State statues require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-As of June 30, 2011, all deposits are considered insured.
+State statues require

 Investments-The GLC's investments consist of U.S. Treasury Strips (principal and interest) that are held to maturity to fund grand prize winners for several online games, including Lotto Georgia, The Big Game, Mega Millions, Lotto South, and Win For Life, and various Instant Games with annuity prizes such as Georgia's \$500 Million Club.
 In addition, MUSL (Multistate Lottery Association) holds U.S. government agency securities on behalf of the GLC that are held to maturity to fund Georgia's two Powerball grand prize winners.
-At June 30, 2011, the GLC's investment balances consisted of:
+At June 30, 2012, the GLC's investment balances consisted of:

-Investment Type Fair Value Maturity U.S Treasury Strips \$283,191,000 Weighted average maturity of 6.4 years U.S Government Agencies Total 4,697,000 \$287,888,000 Weighted average maturity of 1.7 years
+Investment Type Fair Value Maturity U.S Treasury Strips \$287,356,000 Weighted average maturity of 6.9 years U.S Government Agencies Total 3,558,000 \$290,914,000 Weighted average maturity of 1.3 years

-U.S Treasury Strips held by the GLC are AAA-rated and current holdings mature quarterly beginning August 2011 through August 2039.
+U.S Treasury Strips held by the GLC are AAA-rated and current holdings mature quarterly beginning August 2012 through August 2039.
 U.S. government agency securities held for the GLC by MUSL are AAA-rated with maturities each year in September and May through the year 2015.